cldmnky/ocp-virt-roadshow/README.md

 3. Get the login for the controller: `oc extract -n ansible-automation-platform secret/controller-admin-password --to -`
 4. Login to the controller, request a trial subscription.

-### Setting up a dynamic Kubevirt Inventory in the AAP Controller
+### Setting up a project and a dynamic Kubevirt Inventory in the AAP Controller

 First we need a credential.
 This token *should be scoped* but for now let's just add a cluster-admin scoped token.